-Educating students This chapter includes indicators that illuminate aspects of the undergraduate teaching and learning experience, including student access to ladder-rank faculty, small classes and research.
-Using survey data, it reports students' reflections on their undergraduate education — the extent to which they have developed mastery in their chosen fields or improved their critical thinking and other skills.
+This chapter includes indicators that illuminate aspects of the undergraduate teaching and learning experience, including student access to ladder-rank faculty, small classes and opportunities to participate in research.
+Using survey data, it reports students' reflections on their undergraduate education — the extent to which they have developed mastery in their chosen fields and improved their critical thinking and other skills.
 It also describes faculty workload, including both the amount of teaching faculty do and the number of doctoral degrees produced per hundred faculty.
 The chapter concludes with a review of the educational opportunities that UC provides through its extension programs to hundreds of thousands of Californians, most of them in adult professional and continuing education.

 While these indicators begin to describe the nature of the educational enterprise, they can only provide a partial assessment of educational effectiveness and instructional quality.
 Therefore, at UC, individual academic departments and degree programs are responsible for defining learning objectives and for assessing students' progress in meeting them.
 These objectives and assessments are subject to scrutiny by faculty from external institutions as part of routine program reviews conducted by the campuses.
 In recent years, academic objectives and assessments have become a major focus of reviews conducted by UC's regional accreditation agency (Western Association of Schools and Colleges) as well as reviews by many professional accrediting and related bodies.
 Information about program learning objectives is available on departmental websites, and each campus posts materials related to accreditation.